Updated 10/02/2026

 The information in this table represents typical figures intended for reference and comparison purposes only

-To find out how we can support your projects contact info@fluorocarbon.co.uk
+To find out how we can support your projects, contact info@fluorocarbon.co.uk

 In oil and gas operations, where equipment runs continuously in some of the harshest environments on earth, reliability is everything.
+Unplanned downtime can cost operators hundreds of thousands per hour, impact production targets, and create significant safety risks.

 In the oil and gas sector, sealing components operate under some of the toughest conditions on earth.
+Extreme pressures, corrosive chemicals, broad temperature swings and the constant risk of downtime.
+Selecting the right material is critical for safety, efficiency and long-term reliability.

 The oil and gas industry operates at the intersection of extreme loads, harsh environments and zero-tolerance for failure.
+From topside decks and jackets to subsea structures, every moving or sliding interface must deliver predictable, low-friction performance across decades.

 Renewable energy infrastructure must endure some of the harshest conditions on Earth.
 Offshore wind farms face relentless salt spray, extreme temperature shifts, and high mechanical loads.